Helping state schools access the best

-Careers Programmes & Activities
+Careers Programmes & Resources

-- Enterprise Adviser Network
+- Enterprise Adviser Network – school careers activity support

 The Careers & Enterprise Company have established an Enterprise Adviser Network, which pairs senior business volunteers with schools and colleges to build employer engagement plans.
 The purpose of the network is to create powerful, lasting connections between local businesses and schools and colleges in the area.
 Schools can register for free and find out more on the link above.